-The first Master’s course of its kind, our MSc Behaviour Change with its distinct pathways, opens doors to a wide range of fulfilling careers which focus on changing people’s behaviour and helping them to make positive choices.
+The first Master’s course of its kind, our MSc Behaviour Change programme opens doors to a wide range of fulfilling careers which focus on changing people’s behaviour and helping them to make positive choices.

 - Develop an in-depth understanding of human behaviour and behaviour change

-- Increase your confidence, skills and abilities to foster behaviour change in the context of wellbeing, safety or the natural environment
+- Increase your confidence, skills and abilities to foster behaviour change in the context of a range of areas, such as wellbeing, safety or the natural environment

 - Devise practical ways to promote behaviour change, underpinned by theory and evidence-based science